In Search of Santa: Development

 Miramax secured North American distribution rights to the film in January 2004.
+The company went on board with the film following the immense success of their previous animated film acquisition Bionicle: Mask of Light.

 Reception

 The film received generally negative reviews, with viewers heavily criticizing its poor CGI animation quality and weak script.
 UltimateDisney wrote "the film has not succeeded in challenging, engaging, or even entertaining but it is colorful and somewhat lively" and that "the makers of In Search of Santa hope that the appeal of computer animation, Christmas, and the Duff sisters will encourage people to check their movie out."